BhavyaSamhithaMallineni/FilmLAB/README.md

 - **NLP Models**:
   - `distilBERT` / `RoBERTa` – for emotion and sentiment analysis
   - `BART` (zero-shot) – for beat classification
-  - GPT-4 / Claude – for AI-generated rewrites
+  - GPT-4 – for AI-generated rewrites
 - **Tools**: SpaCy, Regex, Matplotlib/Plotly for visualizations

 ---